-The Roman town of Evora is about 150 km south of Lisbon, on top of a steep hill, and dominated by a large cathedral.
+The Roman town of Evora is about 150 km south of Lisbon, on top of a steep hill, and is dominated by a large cathedral.
 It is the chief city of the capital of the Alto Alentejo Province.
 The province is a large, undulating plain south of the Rio Tejo (Tagus River).
 The region is full of cork and olive trees and whitewashed villages.
-Evora, the jewel of the Alentejo region, is completely enclosed by an ancient wall and is extremely well preserved.
+Evora, the jewel of the Alentejo region, is completely enclosed by an ancient wall and is exceptionally well preserved.
 It is listed as one of UNESCO’s World Heritage sites.
-It has over 2000 years of history, with various occupations including the Romans, Visigoths, and Moors.
+It has over 2000 years of history, with various occupations, including the Romans, Visigoths, and Moors.

 In the Roman era, this city was known as ‘Liberalitas Julia’ when it was first walled in on its perimeter.
-In 715, the city was taken by the Moors.
+Then in 715, the city was taken by the Moors.
 In 1166, Geraldo the Fearless took over the city and transformed it into one of the most flourishing cities in Portugal of the middle ages.
-The ruins of the second-century temple are still visible today, with various Roman baths ruins under the present day town hall and the Porta de Dona Isabel, the gated entrance within the perimeter wall.
+The ruins of the second-century temple are still visible today, with various Roman bath ruins under the present-day town hall and the Porta de Dona Isabel, the gated entrance within the perimeter wall.
 In the 15th and 16th centuries, the Portuguese kings made Evora the city of their courts, and there are graceful, aristocratic manors and mansions that testify to this regal past.
 The different architectural styles (romantic, gothic, Manueline, mannerist, and baroque) that line the palaces, squares, and streets make this city a delight to visit.

 Gastronomy & Wine

 The wine made around the town of Evora comes from the famed Alentejo region of Portugal.
 Among some of the top names is Herdade do Esporao and J. Portugal Ramos.
 This region is famous for its high-quality red wines.
 The Alentejo winemaking is done with principally indigenous grape varietals, although some “international” varieties such as cabernet sauvignon have recently been experimented with.
-There are six main Alentejo wine grapes, including Roupiera, a white with a well-balanced nose and lemony bouquet, Rabo de Ovelha, a light-colored white wine, and Antao Vaz, a white with a very distinctive nose.
+There are six main Alentejo wine grapes, including Roupiera, a white with a well-balanced nose and lemony bouquet, Rabo de Ovelha, a light-colored white wine; and Antao Vaz, a white with a very distinctive nose.
 There are also three main red types, including Periquita, with a very fruity, smooth taste; Trincadeira, which has a fresh taste with high alcohol content.
 And Aragonez, which makes dark, full-bodied red wines.

 Highlights